war/asset-loading/README.md

 ```

 ### VBO::free
-This free's the memory of the VBO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
+This frees the memory of the VBO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
 The function `glDeleteBuffers(1, &vbo)` carries this out.

 ### VBO::bind
 This function calls `glBindBuffer(GL_ARRAY_BUFFER, vbo)`, which binds the VBO to be the current active one used for rendering.

 ### VBO::unbind
-Unbinding the currently active VBO is important once rendering a given mesh is finished, since it avoid undesirably modifying the VBO.
+Unbinding the currently active VBO is important once rendering a given mesh is finished, since it avoids undesirably modifying the VBO.
 Unbinding is achieved by calling `glBindBuffer(GL_ARRAY_BUFFER, 0)` and passing 0 as the second argument.

 ## EBO

-The Element Buffer Object (EBO) holds shared indexed data used for rendering a triangle, without wasting extra index memory.
-Having an EBO allows for more optimized rendering, since it uses shared indices to render any adjacent triangles, without having to duplicate the indices (thereby saving on VRAM).
+The Element Buffer Object (EBO) holds shared indexed data used for rendering a triangle without wasting extra index memory.
+Having an EBO allows for more optimized rendering since it uses shared indices to render any adjacent triangles without having to duplicate the indices (thereby saving on VRAM).
 A more detailed explanation can be found here: https://opentk.net/learn/chapter1/3-element-buffer-objects.html

 ### EBO::EBO (constructor)
-Generates a EBO object for use by the GL backend.
+Generates an EBO object for use by the GL backend.
 Raw index data is passed in as the argument.
 When the constructor is called, a new EBO is generated via the GL function call `glGenBuffers(1, &ebo)`.
 The handle to the EBO object is a GLuint `EBO::ebo`.
 To pass the raw vertex data to the EBO buffer, we first bind the `EBO::ebo`, and then call `glBufferData`:
 ```cpp
 //generate GL ebo
   glGenBuffers(1, &ebo);